raspberrypilearning/sweet-scroll/en/step_5.md

 --- challenge ---

-Add more sections to your recipe using parralax scrolling.
+Add more sections to your recipe using parallax scrolling.

 --- hints ---
 --- hint ---